Mindar/Griddy.NET/README.md

 // goodResult.ToString() == "Cedar";
 ```

-You can use Griddy to efficiently work with really big grids.
+You can use Griddy to work with really big grids.
+But note that ```.ComputeApproxBounds()``` does **not compute exact bounds** for the grid.
+The returned bounds are at most 63 larger than the actual bounding box containing all defined grid cells.

 ```c#